Strategies to Find Where Rodents are Entering Your Home

 5. Install Motion-Activated Cameras:

-Consider setting up motion-activated cameras in areas where you suspect rodent activity.
+Consider setting up motion-activated cameras in areas where you suspect rodent activity is present.
 These cameras can capture footage of rodents entering or leaving your home, helping you pinpoint their entry points.
 Make sure to check the camera regularly to review the footage.

 6. Seek Professional Help:

 If you're having difficulty identifying entry points or dealing with a persistent rodent problem, it may be time to seek the assistance of a pest control professional.
-They have the expertise and tools to locate entry points and devise effective rodent removal and prevention strategies.
+They possess the expertise and tools necessary to identify entry points and develop effective rodent removal and prevention strategies.

 7. Seal Entry Points: